 The ADA warns that dentists practising overseas may not have the same high level of training as Australian dentists.
 In addition, the ADA says that antibiotic resistant ‘superbugs’ were being seen more and more pre-pandemic, as people returned from overseas clinics that didn’t have to follow the same high standards of infection control as Australian dental practices.

 What’s the difference between professional and over-the-counter whitening?

-“Professional whitening systems have a much stronger concentration of the whitening agent.
-Professionals also have the light system that allows for greater activation of the whitening agent,” he said.
+These kits may be more affordable.
+But the ADA says professional whitening systems have a much stronger concentration of the whitening agent, and dentists have the light systems needed for greater activation of the whitening agent.

 How long does professional teeth whitening last?

-Professional whitening is not a permanent fix and will need to be maintained, but may still last monger than a DIY solution.
-Over-the-counter teeth whiteners may only last up to a few weeks, according to Aperture Dental, whereas the results of professional teeth whitening are estimated to last anywhere between six months and several years, Platinum Dental says.
+Professional whitening is not a permanent fix and will need to be maintained, possibly with touch-up treatments needed at 6-12 monthly intervals, according to Aperture Dental.
+That said, it’s likely to last longer than a DIY solution.
+Over-the-counter teeth whiteners may only last a couple of months, whereas the results of professional teeth whitening are estimated to last up to several years.